Sujatha (writer): Career

 Brought up in Srirangam, Trichy, and having spent most of the later part of life in Bangalore, he described both places vividly in his various writings.
 Among his popular novels are Pirivom Sandhipom (not related to the movie of the same name), Rathham Ore Niram, and Kolaiyudhir Kaalam.

 He also immortalized Ganesh-Vasanth – an imaginary advocate pair serving as the main characters in most of his detective stories.
 Ganesh is a level-headed, senior advocate and Vasanth is his flirtatious junior advocate.
 The Ganesh-Vasanth pair was based on James Hadley Chase's characters, Vic Malloy and his sidekick.

 In his later days he restricted his writing to essays such as Katradhum-Petradhum.
 He began to spend more time reading, especially old rare Tamil literature and writings on the latest developments in information technology and computing.

 Biography

-Sujatha Rangarajan was born in Triplicane, Chennai but spent his childhood in Srirangam near Tiruchirapalli under the care of his paternal grandmother owing to his father's frequent transfers in his job.
+Sujatha Rangarajan was born in a Tamil Brahmin family in Triplicane, Chennai but spent his childhood in Srirangam near Tiruchirapalli under the care of his paternal grandmother owing to his father's frequent transfers in his job.